TheWilley/TWVOTT/docs/docs.md

   - The `id` of the target `<canvas>` HTML element where the text will be displayed.

 - **`options`** (Object):
-  - A configuration object with the following properties:
+  - A configuration object which can have the following properties:
     - **`width`** (Number): Width of the canvas in pixels.
     - **`height`** (Number): Height of the canvas in pixels.
     - **`fontSize`** (Number): Font size of the text in pixels.
+    - **`errorPage`** (String): The error page to show on pages without content

 ### Example Usage